nlitsme/vimdecrypt/README.md

 Beware when entering the wrong password, VIM wil happily open the file for you.
 And display nonsense content.
-Beware that when you now save this again, it will be quite difficult to recover the original file.
+When you now save this again, it will be quite difficult to recover the original file.

 You can retry the password by either quitting and reloading vim, or by typing: